Is the Trump administration doing enough to fight domestic terrorism?

 In June, Brette Steele, the former regional director of strategic engagement in the Department of Homeland Security's Office of Terrorism and Prevention Partnerships, testified before Congress about the drastic cuts she has witnessed since 2017.

-Yet there is still a resource disparity at the FBI.
-Michael McGarrity, the FBI's counterterrorism chief, told Congress in May that 80 percent of FBI field agents and analysts are devoted to working on matters of international terrorism, including home-grown jihadist extremists.
-Twenty percent are working on domestic terrorism, including white supremacists.
+Yet there is a resource disparity at the FBI.
+Michael McGarrity, the FBI's counterterrorism chief, told Congress in May that 80 percent of FBI field agents and analysts are devoted to working on matters of international terrorism, including homegrown jihadi extremists.
+Twenty percent are working on domestic terrorism, including the threat posed by white supremacists.

 What's behind America's domestic terror problem?Aug.
 5, 201904:19